apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Reset Offsets for a supervisor
+### Reset offsets for a supervisor

+The supervisor must be running for this endpoint to be available.

-Resets the specified offsets for a supervisor.
-This endpoint clears _only_ the specified offsets in Kafka or sequence numbers in Kinesis, prompting the supervisor to resume data reading.
+Resets the specified offsets for partitions without resetting the entire set.

+This endpoint clears only the specified offsets in Kafka or sequence numbers in Kinesis, prompting the supervisor to resume reading data from the specified offsets.
-If there are no stored offsets, the specified offsets will be set in the metadata store.
-The supervisor will start from the reset offsets for the partitions specified and for the other partitions from the stored offset.
+If there are no stored offsets, the specified offsets are set in the metadata store.

-It kills and recreates active tasks pertaining to the partitions specified to read from valid offsets.
+After resetting stored offsets, the supervisor kills and recreates any active tasks pertaining to the specified partitions,

-Use this endpoint to selectively reset offsets for partitions without resetting the entire set.
+so that tasks begin reading specified offsets.
+For partitions that are not specified in this operation, the supervisor resumes from the last stored offset.

+Use this endpoint with caution as it may result in skipped messages, leading to data loss or duplicate data.

 #### URL